 I woke up Steve Jobs.
 I'm ending the day Steve Harvey.
 The site's properly crashed now.
 I’m trying to put out fires everywhere but nothing’s working.
 I can’t do this anymore.
 I apologise to my followers on Instagram, I apologise to the ultras on Telegram, and I fall into bed.

 Sorry to break the flow but if you’re enjoying the story I’d really appreciate it if you subscribed to my email newsletter.
-I write stories about startups, marketing, breaking free and occasionally the one and only Tyson Fury.
+I write about startups, marketing, the simulation and my man Tyson Fury.
 Just enter your email and tick the checkbox below:

 Anyway, distraction over!
 I hope you enjoy the rest of the story.